js544623/git-lab/answers.md

 4. Lists untracked files in red and instructs to use the git add command

-5. Displays the added file in green stating that it is ready for commit
+5. Displays the new added README file

 6. Displays both README and answers in green as being tracked and ready for commit